October 3, 2019

 “Every single individual can influence the way that their communities function through their voice, actions and voting in elections,” Leveque said.
 “As students, it is especially important for us to vote and be civically engaged because there are a lot of policy areas that impact you and your education.”

-The Arizona presidential primary is March 17, 2020, and the hometowns of Sun Devils from states outside of Arizona could also have local elections before then, so students are encouraged to make sure that their registration is current and ensure that their voices are heard.
+The Arizona Presidential Preference Election is March 17, 2020, and the hometowns of Sun Devils from states outside of Arizona could also have local elections before then, so students are encouraged to make sure that their registration is current and ensure that their voices are heard.
 Forms for registration can be found here.
 Follow the social media accounts for your campus’ student government to stay up to date with what each campus is doing to get out the vote.